 With all that square footage, it's easy to declare Singapore's suites the most spacious first class seats in the skies.
 Singapore introduced these new suites on their massive Airbus A380s in late 2017, instantly vaulting up the list of the most luxurious ways to fly.

-You get a separate leather recliner and a fold down bed, with a 32-inch HD flat screen TV controlled by a tablet.
-While you're watching your favorite movies, choose between two of the world's best champagnes: Dom Perignon and Krug.
-When it's time to eat, expect some of the best meals you'll ever eat in the air.
-And Singapore's Book the Cook pre-selection service means you'll have an expansive list of meals to pick from.
+You get a separate leather recliner and a fold-down bed, with a 32-inch HD flat-screen TV controlled by a tablet.
+While you're watching your favorite movies, choose between some of the world's best vintage champagnes, like Krug and Taittinger.
+When it's time to eat, expect to start with caviar and follow up with some of the best meals you can get in the air.
+And Singapore's Book the Cook pre-selection service means you'll have an expansive list of meals to choose from.

 But it gets even better.
 If you're traveling with a companion – or luck out and no one is in the suite next door – ask a flight attendant to drop the wall between the suites.
 Voila: You've got a double bed and 100 square feet of space to share.